LoginRadius/docs/content/guide/change-session-lifetime/index.md

 ## Step 1: Access Session Management

-1. Login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account.
-From the left navigation panel, click **Security** and then navigate to the **Session Management** section.
+1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account.
+Select your app, then from the left navigation panel, click **Security** and then navigate to the **Session Management** section.

 2. Click the down arrow and the **Session Management** screen will appear.